asad-sangla/open-blend-test/README.md

 ### Answer - Test 1

-Process exists with code.
+Process exits with a code.
 System will not display any output because we split arguments input with space and `args.lenght is = 2` and else statement is for nested if statement

 ## Test 2